 We described a variant of aggregation-based sensing using hydrophobic carbocyanine dyes whose fluorescence is quenched in water [19].
 If the analyte can form an aggregate (more specifically, a nanoparticle) with an oppositely charged ion containing hydrocarbon chains (a surfactant), the formed nanoparticle will have hydrophobic domains that are able to solubilize the dye.
 In the hydrocarbon environment of the domain, fluorescence of the dye is turned on, which serves as the analytical signal.
 A selective response is observed to large hydrophilic ions forming several ionic or hydrogen bonds.
-We observed fluorescence enhancement of carbocyanine dyes with aminoglycosides, cephalosporins, penicillins, and other compounds in the presence of cetyltrimethylammonium bromide (CTAB) or sodium dodecyl sulfate (DDS).
-These surfactants proved to be the most efficient in aggregation-based determinations [19].
-The signal intensity differs with the particular analyte.
+We observed fluorescence enhancement of carbocyanine dyes with aminoglycosides, cephalosporins, penicillins and other compounds in the presence of cetyltrimethylammonium bromide (CTAB) or sodium dodecyl sulfate (DDS) as surfactants [19].

 Carbocyanine dyes are near-IR (NIR) emitting fluorophores which are extensively used in bioimaging techniques and sensing [20-22].
 The interest in the NIR dyes was aroused by the analysis of natural samples.
-Advantageously, the far-red exciting light and NIR emitted light of these dyes is weakly absorbed by biological tissues.
+Advantageously, the far red exciting light and NIR emitted light of these dyes is weakly absorbed by biological tissues.
 The emission bands of pentamethine and heptamethine carbocyanines are located near 700 and 800 nm, respectively, and their fluorescence can be conveniently excited by the light-emitting diodes (LED) at 660 nm.
-Besides the aggregational behavior mentioned above, the carbocyanines can be easily oxidized, which makes them indispensable reagents for indirect sensing.
+Beside aggregational behavior mentioned above, the carbocyanines can be easily oxidized, which makes them indispensable reagents for indirect sensing.

-Oxidation of dyes can serve as an indicator reaction in fluorescent and colorimetric catalymetric sensing.
-Traditional non-enzymatic kinetic methods were developed for the determination of analytes of different nature, including small organic molecules [23,24].
+Oxidation of dyes can serve as indicator reaction in fluorescent and colorimetric catalymetric sensing.
+Traditional non-enzymatic kinetic methods were developed for the determination of analytes of different nature, including small organic molecules [23, 24].
 In kinetic methods, the analytes can change the indicator reaction rate by various mechanisms: via catalysis, binding the catalyst, or affecting the rate of radical chain indicator reaction.
 The exact mechanism is only rarely known.
-Most of kinetic methods are based on redox reactions, such as the oxidation of dyes with peroxides and peracids [25].
+Most of kinetic methods are based on redox reactions, such as the oxidation of dyes with peroxides and peracids.
+[25].
 Being rapid and simple, the kinetic methods are presently used in sensing.
-In the past decade, catalytically active magnetic nanoparticles (MNPs) were used as catalase or oxidase mimics [26].
-Methods were developed for sensing pesticides, phenols, strong reducing agents, and analytes complexing Fe2+ and Fe3+ ions on the surface of the MNPs.
-The indicator reactions used in these systems included the oxidation of 3,3',5,5'-tetramethylbenzidine (TMB), 2,2'-azinobis(3-ethylbenzothiazoline-6-sulfonic acid) (ABTS) and other chromogenic compounds [26].
+During the recent decade, catalytically active magnetic nanoparticles (MNPs) were used as catalase or oxidase mimics [26].
+Methods were developed for sensing pesticides, phenols, strong reducing agents, and analytes complexing Fe(2+, 3+) ions on the surface of the MNPs.
+The indicator reactions used in these systems included the 3,3',5,5'-tetramethylbenzidine (TMB), oxidation of 2,2'-azino-bis(3ethylbenzothiazoline-6-sulfonic acid) (ABTS) and other chromogenic compounds [26].
 Metal-organic frameworks (MOF) can operate as catalysts in redox reactions for the detection of antibiotics [27].
 Uncatalyzed oxidation of chromogenic substrates was also applied in colorimetric sensing [28].
 Overall, various types of redox reactions, including catalytic ones, can be used in sensing of small molecules.
-The selectivity of detection can be governed by various complexation constants of analytes with the metal ions in catalytic indicator reactions and different catalytic activity of these complexes.

 A popular indicator reaction in kinetic methods of analysis is the oxidation of various reducing agents (e.g., hydroquinone) with hydrogen peroxide.
-Copper(II) is a catalyst in this reaction, and amino compounds can affect its rate by influencing the catalytic activity [29,30].
-Earlier, we explored the feasibility of oxidizing a carbocyanine dye by $H_2O_2$ using $Cu^{2+}$ as a catalyst for the discrimination of sulfanilamides and detection of the signals of pharmaceuticals of various nature [31].
-In the present study, we explored an array based on this indicator reaction using several dyes and catalysts.
+Copper(II) is a catalyst in this reaction, and amino compounds can affect its rate by influencing the catalytic activity [29, 30].
+Earlier we explored the feasibility of oxidizing a carbocyanine dye by H_2O_2 using Cu^{2+} as a catalyst for the discrimination of sulphanilamides and detection of the signals of pharmaceuticals of various nature [31].
+In the present study we have explored an array based on this indicator reaction using several dyes and catalysts.
 The potential of this array has been studied with respect to pharmaceutical compounds.